[Minor revision–posted 9/3/20 (replaces 12/18/14 edition)]

 a.
 Service assignments for each teaching assistant or graduate part-time instructor should be outlined at the time of appointment and should be as specific as possible.
 Duties may include a range of assignments from directing lab sessions to leading discussion sections and, in the case of graduate part-time instructors, to full charge of classes.
 The exact duties will depend on the needs of the department, the background and qualifications of the teaching assistant or graduate part-time instructor, and professional goals of the student.
 Work assignments should take into account both the needs of the department and the graduate student's obligation to make satisfactory progress in her/his academic program.

 b.
-While it is not always possible to be precise in the determination of weekly hours of service, one-half time teaching assistants or graduate part-time instructors ordinarily will be expected to provide 20 hours per week.
+While it is not always possible to be precise in the determination of weekly hours of service, one-half time teaching assistants or graduate part-time instructors ordinarily will be expected to provide an average of 20 hours per week during the employment period.
 Other levels of appointment will vary accordingly.

 Teaching assistants and graduate part-time instructors are normally appointed for one-quarter to one-half-time service.
-Appointments exceeding half time should be made only under compelling circumstances and with the approval of the relevant academic dean and the Dean of the Graduate School.
+Appointments exceeding half time should be made only under compelling circumstances and with the approval of the relevant academic dean, the Dean of the Graduate School, and the Office of the PSVP.
 Appointments are ordinarily for nine months but, in some instances, may be for only one semester or for one or more summer sessions.
 Students must be in good academic standing at the time of appointment.
 Continuation of the assistantship or graduate part-time instructorship is conditioned on satisfactory performance throughout the term of appointment, both as a teaching assistant or graduate part-time instructor and as a student.

 7. International Teaching Assistants